AnyDSL/anydsl.github.io/index.md

 In order to achieve high-performance, Impala *partially evaluates* any abstractions these libraries might impose.
 Partial evaluation and other optimizations are performed on AnyDSL's intermediate representation [Thorin]({% link Thorin.md %}).

+## Support

+You can ask for support in our [Rocket.Chat](https://open.rocket.chat/channel/anydsl) channel.

 ## AnyDSL Architecture

 ![AnyDSL Architecture](images/anydsl-architecture.svg)